Takakode/Takakode/README.md

 ### Hi there 👋

+Hello I'm Kevin, Nice to meet you !
+I'm A Fullstack developer with 5 years experience, which include management experience too.
 <!--
 **Takakode/Takakode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.